jtb75/project/README.md

 *   Load Balancer path to frontend application
 *   The kubernetes cluster information for obtaining kubeconfig
 *   The public IP address of the Mongo database

+## Directory Layout
+**IAC**: Contains all Terraform files for provisioning environment **Web**: Contains the web application, kubernetes yaml templates, and Dockerfile for creating app deployment